mjanez/easy-rdf-endpoint/README.md

-# README - Serving RDF with Docker & Flask
+# `easy-rdf-endpoint` - Use Docker to deploy and use a RDF Catalog

 ## Overview
 This project provides a simple **Dockerized RDF endpoint** that serves an `.rdf` file an provides an SPARQL Endpoint based on [`vemonet/rdflib-endpoint`](https://github.com/vemonet/rdflib-endpoint)